Ankylosing spondylitis

 Ankylosing spondylitis and cardiovascular disease

-If you have AS, you have an increased risk of developing cardiovascular disease when you get older.
+People with ankylosing spondylitis have an increased risk of developing cardiovascular disease as they get older.
 Cardiovascular disease is disease of the heart and blood vessels, caused by a fatty substance called atheroma.
 This may eventually lead to conditions such as angina, heart attack or stroke.
 It is not clear why the risk is increased in people with AS.
 It may be that the persistent (chronic) inflammation of the condition is partially responsible.
 There is some evidence that TNF-alpha inhibitors might reduce the risk of developing cardiovascular disease but further research is needed to confirm this.

 What is the outlook?